 08.Clubs Les Palmiers

-Good to Know: The Mediterranean seafood at Clubs Les Palmiers tastes best when enjoyed alongside the restaurant's expansive sea view.
+Good to Know: The Mediterranean seafood at Clubs Les Palmiers arrives with minimal fuss, emphasizing the freshness of the local Saint-Tropez catch.

 © Photo Credits: Casa Amor